popgenmethods/momi2/Readme.md

 * Parameter inference via gradient descent, automatic differentiation
 * Improved user interface

-We are currently writing another paper that describes these extensions to the momi algorithm.
+We are currently writing a second paper that describes these extensions to the momi algorithm.